whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 So, one begins the method object refactor by creating a private class and moving the logic there.

-> The phrases "method object" and "private class" are used somewhat interchangeably throughout this document.
+> The phrases "method object" and "private class" can sometimes be used interchangeably.
-> This is because they're very similar in this pattern demonstration.
+> This is because they're very similar in this pattern.
-> But they are not the same: a private class can be used without using the M.O. pattern.
+> But they are not the same: a private class can be used without using the method object pattern.

-The code "chunks" need to utilize the `exchange` and the `repository` instances.
+The code "chunks" utilize the `exchange` and the `repository` instances.
 So, one passes them into the new private class's constructor.
 And stores them as fields.
 Why fields?
 See the upsides and downsides sections.